iew Matthias Leuthard | Doctor of Science (Dr. Sc. ETH Zurich)

 Accomplishments

-We construct an overlapping generations model for the global South in which the choice between dirty and clean technology hinges on the economy’s capital stock, susceptible to climate-induced depreciation.
+We construct an overlapping generations model for the Global South in which the choice between dirty and clean technology hinges on the economy’s capital stock, susceptible to climate-induced depreciation.
 The process of capital accumulation contributes to environmental emissions, yet its intensity can be mitigated through a shift to cleaner production.
 The tipping point of technological transition is endogenously determined, leading to a diverse range of potential long-term outcomes shaped by capital endowment, pollution intensity, climate vulnerability, and clean factor productivity.
 Our analysis reveals the possibility of the economy converging into a “carbon trap”, characterized by a sustained equilibrium marked by elevated pollution and diminished income, despite the feasibility of pursuing green growth.
 Additionally, we present optimal policy measures and simulations that highlight the temporal disparities between the socially optimal timing for transitioning to green technology and the timing dictated by market forces.
 Finally, to account for the high upfront costs of starting clean production, we extend the model by including a non-convexity in the production structure of the clean technology.

 Screenshot of web app